stacks-network/stacks-blockchain-docker/README.md

 # Stacks Blockchain with Docker
-Note: repo has renamed from `stacks-local-dev` to `stacks-blockchain-docker`\
+Note: repo has renamed from `stacks-local-dev` to `stacks-blockchain-docker` and moved from github user `blockstack` to `stacks-network`\
-Be sure to update the remote url: `git remote set-url origin https://github.com/blockstack/stacks-blockchain-docker`
+Be sure to update the remote url: `git remote set-url origin https://github.com/stacks-network/stacks-blockchain-docker`

 ### **MacOS with an M1 processor is *NOT* recommended for this repo**
 ⚠️ The way Docker for Mac on an Arm chip is designed makes the I/O incredibly slow, and blockchains are ***very*** heavy on I/O. \
-This only seems to affect MacOS, other Arm based systems seem to work fine.
+This only seems to affect MacOS, other Arm based systems like Raspberry Pi's seem to work fine.